 By Kingston Beach Dental

-Six-monthly check-ups help to identify any issues early so that they are manageable and affordable.
+Having a check-up every six months helps to identify any issues early so that they are manageable and affordable.